Bouncing and collapsing universes dual to late-time cosmological models: Summary and discussion

 Bouncing scenarios, in general, have been explored in the literature as a candidate for the early universe model, alternative to the inflationary theory.
 In this paper we show that a perturbatively stable, effective bouncing description is also possible for the standard late-time evolution of the universe.
 This may have interesting implications.
 As we have seen, the nature of the cosmological evolution depends on the conformal frame, however, it is shown in the literature that physical observables, such as the redshift, galaxy number count~\cite{francfort.ea19}, Sachs-Wolfe effect, curvature perturbation (see~\cite{chiba.ea13, prokopec.ea13} and references therein) are independent of the choice of the conformal frame.
 One can use these frame invariant observables in the current model to find a map between the late-time cosmological perturbations and fluctuations in a bouncing model.
-Also, by arranging the Jordan frame bounce somewhat earlier in the Einstein frame, we can study the growth of perturbation as of today.
-This can lead to interesting insights about perturbations both in the late-time universe and in the bouncing universe.
+Typically, small perturbations on a collapsing cosmological background tend to grow, whereas the growth of perturbations is suppressed in an expanding space.
+Therefore, one can speculate that the perturbations in the bouncing universe will grow up to the point of the bounce.
+On the other hand, the point of the Jordan frame bounce can be arranged at the onset of the cosmological constant dominated era in the Einstein frame.
+The interpretation of the evolution of perturbations in the bouncing universe may reveal interesting features regarding how dark energy affects the evolution of cosmological perturbations in the standard cosmology, which may not be apparent otherwise.
+Also, since the Jordan frame scale factor at the point of bounce is sensitive to the dark energy content in the Einstein frame, such a duality may help in a better understanding of the concordance model of cosmology.

+The status of the conformal correspondence at the quantum level is explored in the literature in several contexts (see, for example~\cite{ashtekar2003, grumiller2002, grumiller2003, fujii1990, flanagan2004, artymowski2013, kamenshchik2015, banerjee2016, faraoni.ea07} and references therein).
+The duality between the physical universe and bouncing and collapsing universe presented in this paper may provide further insights into the topic.
+In the bouncing and collapsing descriptions of the late-time cosmological models, the scale factor can become arbitrarily small at a time when the dual universe represents the accelerating and expanding physical universe.
+As the collapsing universe reaches a sufficiently small scale, it is expected to develop quantum characteristics; for example, the quantum variance in cosmological quantities may become large in these regions.
+However, the expanding universe is expected to behave classically at this point.

+It is shown in~\cite{mukherjee2023} that the conformal map between a contracting Brans-Dicke Jordan frame and an expanding Einstein frame holds at the quantum level.
+Interestingly, the rise in quantum fluctuations is found to be conformally invariant; they take the same value in both frames regardless of the different cosmological evolutions.
+Given that the effect of dark energy can alternatively be realized as collapse of space, as shown in the present work, the results may indicate that a dark energy-driven large expanding universe can also harbor non-trivial quantum features~\cite{dhanuka2020,alexandre2022,dhanuka2022}.